296 pages | 6 x 9 | 11 illus.

 Synthesizing the histories of work, social movements, and civil rights in the postwar United States, Equality on Trial recovers the range of protagonists whose struggles forged the contemporary meanings of feminism, fairness, and labor rights.

-Katherine Turk teaches history and women's and gender studies at the University of North Carolina, Chapel Hill.
+Katherine Turk is Associate Professor of History and Adjunct Associate Professor of Women's and Gender Studies at the University of North Carolina, Chapel Hill.